 Item number Item name Settings 317 AUDIO EDIT MODE Select the type of audio transition used for digital audio editing.
-CUT: Cut editing (audio discontinuity at transition point, and possible noise of playback).
-CROSS: Cross-fade IN/OUT FI/FO: Fade in and out t: Time set by item 803 DIGITAL AUDIO FADE TIME 318 EDIT RETRY For two-VTR editing, set when this unit is used as the recorder.
+CUT: Cut editing (audio discontinuity at transition point, and possible noise during playback).
+CROSS: Cross-fade IN/OUT t FI/FO: Fade in and out t: Time set by item 803 DIGITAL AUDIO FADE TIME 318 EDIT RETRY For two-VTR editing, set when this unit is used as the recorder.
 Selects the operation if the recorder was not synchronized in time.
 OFF: Editing is not carried out, and the unit stops.
-ON : The editing is automatically retried (up to twice).
+ON: The editing is automatically retried (up to twice).
 319 PREREAD SELECT Specify the preread operation.
-AVV: Preread for both audio and video.
+AV: Preread for both audio and video.
 AUDIO: Preread for audio only.
 VIDEO: Preread for video only.
 The preread operation is enabled when the function menu item PREREAD is set to ON or with a command from the 9-pin remote control interface.
-320 DIGITAL AUDIO PB PROCESS ON EDIT POINT Select the treatment of audio playback at edit points.
+320 DIGITAL AUDIO PB PROCESS ON EDIT POINT (HDW-M2000/M2000P only.
+Invalid in 24PsF or 23.98PsF mode.)
+Select the treatment of audio playback at edit points.
 CUT : Carry out a cut (possibly resulting in audio discontinuities at the edit point).
 FADE: Fade out and fade in.
 326 AUTOMATIC IN ENTRY AFTER AUTO EDIT Select whether or not to automatically set the OUT point of the previous edit as the next IN point at the end of an automatic edit.
-OFF : No automatic setting R: Set recorder IN point automatically.
-R &amp; P: Set recorder IN point automatically, and also player IN point in two-VTR editing.
+OFF : No automatic setting R : Set recorder IN point automatically.
+R & P: Set recorder IN point automatically, and also player IN point in two-VTR editing.